martinloren/HScope/HS402/V3.0_Wifi_Beta/README.md

 (when the procedure start press both RESET (EN) and BOOT buttons, then release first the RESET (EN) button and then also the BOOT button)

 ### By using Espressif Flash Download Tool (Windows)
+1. Download the windows driver from the ESP32-Firmware folder.
-1. Download tool <a href="https://www.espressif.com/en/support/download/other-tools" target="_blank">here</a>, or from the ESP32 Firmware folder.
+2. Download tool <a href="https://www.espressif.com/en/support/download/other-tools" target="\_blank">here</a>, or from the ESP32-Firmware folder.
-2. Load the files in the Download Tool as following.
-Set correctly the addresses and the COM port.
+3. Load the files in the Download Tool as following.
+Set correctly the addresses and the COM port (speed 921600 or 460800 baud).<br/>
+Address #1: 0x1000<br/>
+Address #2: 0x8000<br/>
+Address #3: 0x10000<br/><br/>
 ![Flash Download Tools](ESP32-Firmware/Flash_Download_Tool.png)

+4. Press on START

 ## Changelog for PCB V3.0
 - New option with TPS73733 to generate 3.3v reference